Governorships of Bill Clinton

 Bill Clinton served two tenures as governor of Arkansas.
-Elected in 1978, Clinton first served as governor for a single term from 1979 until 1981, losing his bid for reelection in 1980.
-After a two-year interregnum, Clinton returned to the governorship after winning the 1982.
-Clinton would be elected to five further terms (terms were extended from two-years to four-years beginning with the 1986 election), serving until mid-December, 1992, when he resigned amid his transition into the U.S. presidency after having been elected president in the 1992 United States presidential election.
-Clinton was the second-longest serving governor in the state's history, after only Orval Faubus.
+Elected in 1978, Clinton first served as governor for a single term from 1979 until 1981, losing his bid for re-election in 1980.
+After a two-year interregnum, Clinton returned to the governorship after winning the 1982 election.
+Clinton would be elected to five further terms (terms were extended from two years to four years beginning with the 1986 election), serving until mid-December 1992, when he resigned amid his transition into the U.S. presidency after having been elected president in the 1992 presidential election.
+Clinton was the second-longest serving governor in the state's history, after Orval Faubus.

 Clinton's first governorship (1979–1981) saw him pursue many liberal policies.
-He had some successes, including successes rural healthcare reform effort by a taskforce that he had appointed his wife, Hillary, to lead.
+He had some successes, including successes with a rural healthcare reform effort by a taskforce that he had appointed his wife, Hillary, to lead.
 However, his term also saw the implementation of an unpopular motor vehicle tax.
 After Clinton returned to office for his second governorship in 1983, he was more centrist and was more selective as to what battles he pursued, zeroing in on particular priorities.
 One main priority was the state's economy, with Clinton providing tax incentives to businesses.
 Another priority was education, with Clinton and his wife, Hillary, overseeing the creation of significant education reforms.
 Other matters Clinton addressed included healthcare and lobbying reforms.

 Leadership style

 Arkansas' state government was weaker than those of most other states.
 In addition, at the time Clinton was governor, the state government raised less revenue and spent less money per capita than any other U.S. state government, even after several tax increases over the course of Clinton's governorship.
 In addition, the state constitution permitted the legislature to overturn gubernatorial vetos with a simple majority.
-These factors meant Clinton had less tools at his expense than governors of many other states.
+These factors meant Clinton had fewer tools at his disposal than governors of many other states.